araichev/affordability_nz/README.rst

 Affordability in New Zealand
 ********************************
-Web maps of affordability for various regions of New Zealand (NZ), where the focus is on rent and commute costs relative to income.
+Web maps of affordability for various regions of New Zealand (NZ) focused on rent and commute costs relative to income.

 Requirements